Breaking the Commitment Trap: Rethinking Project RFPs for Outcome Certainty

 Root Causes:

-RFP as a Formality, not a Filter
+RFP as a formality, not a filter for Readiness

 Lack of Definition Debt Awareness